 a) Identify from your classes those fields that were of interest to you and in which there were unanswered questions or considerable research remaining to be done.

 b) Read current issues of journals as Science and Nature.
-Each issue contains a section called Research News, or News and Views, in which research in "hot" areas of research is reviewed and, often, unanswered problems defined.
-In addition, such journals as Trends in ...., Current Opinion in ...., Annual Review of ...., contain comprehensive reviews of broad fields, while others, such as Cell, contain shorter, more narrowly focused "minireviews".
+Each issue contains a section called Research News, or News and Views, that reviews "hot" areas of research and, often, defines unanswered problems.
+Additionally, journals such as Trends in ...., Current Opinion in ...., Annual Review of ...., contain comprehensive reviews of broad fields, while others, such as Cell, contain shorter, more narrowly focused "minireviews".

-c) Think about the laboratory exercises you have completed, particularly in the Molecular Biology Laboratory course, or during a summer research project, or in an upper division, laboratory course.
-By now, you should have an idea of how scientists work in the lab and what can be realistically accomplished, given time and the appropriate resources.
+c) Think about the laboratory exercises you have completed in the Molecular Biology Laboratory course, during a summer research project, or in an upper division laboratory course.
+By now, you should have an idea of how scientists work in the lab and what research can be realistically accomplished, given time restrictions and the appropriate resources.
 How might you expand your lab experience into a specific project?

 e) Talk to your professors and other scientists about projects of potential interest.
-We want to help you as best as we can, and we may be able to assist in identifying topics that are suitable, or too complex, or too trivial.
-However, be reasonably prepared before you begin these discussions.
+We want to help you as best as we can, and we may be able to assist in identifying suitable topics.
+However, be sure you are reasonably prepared before you begin these discussions.
+Most importantly, give yourself plenty of time to undertake the readings and discussions necessary to identify the topic of your proposal.
 We will not provide a list of topics for your selection.
-Most importantly, give yourself plenty of time to undertake the readings and discussions necessary to identify the topic of your proposal.
 It is not an overstatement to say that the most important parameter limiting the ultimate quality of your Senior Exercise is the selection and definition of the question you pose.
 The choice of faculty thesis advisor and problem go hand-in-hand.
-Your potential thesis advisor will not sign your "contract" unless they are persuaded that your problem is well chosen, thought out and that it is a good match with their area of expertise.
-Approach your prospective advisers well before the deadline for submission of the "contract".
+Your potential thesis advisor will not sign your "contract" unless they are persuaded that your problem is well chosen, thought out, and that it is a good match with their area of expertise.
+Approach your prospective advisers well in advance of the deadline for submitting your "contract".